 When people cast their vote, they are actually voting for a group of people called electors.

-An election for President of the United States occurs every four years on Election Day, held the first Tuesday after the first Monday in November.
-The next Presidential election will be held on November 3, 2020.
+An election for president of the United States happens every four years on the first Tuesday after the first Monday in November.
+The next presidential election will be November 3, 2020.